AdithyaVarma123/covid-19-tracker/README.md

 # covid_19_tracker

-A new Flutter application to track the statistics of covid cases.
+A new Flutter application to track the statistics of covid cases around the world.

 ## Getting Started